tfavorite/electric-home-project/README.md

 A simple calculator to determine potential energy/cost savings from replacing an HVAC system from a furnace to an air-source heat pump.

-Created with Tim Favorite and Nam Pham as part of Terra.do's Software Stacks course.
+Created by Joesan Gabaldon, Tim Favorite, and Nam Pham as part of Terra.do's Software Stacks course, based on code provided by Jason Curtis.

 # Setup and launching (for development)